-Present day, prior to the start of the current renovation.
+Planetarium prior to the start of the renovation.

 The Planetarium has been part of the Grout Museum of History & Science since it opened in 1956

-The old projector was installed in 1976 and is no longer operational
+The old projector was installed in 1976 and was no longer operational

 The Museum holds over 500 shows per year serving over 4,500 visitors